etijskens/et-micc2/FAQ.rst

 Currently, I consider Visual Studio Code as the most complete IDE for mixed language development for HPC environments.
 In addition, it is free and open source.

+Editors such as SublimeText and Atoms, or vim are useful too, but provide no integrated debugging.